10 Times You Should Never Use Antibacterial Wipes

 The chemicals and acids in antibacterial wipes can eat away at the polish of sealed surfaces, like marble and granite.
 They may make the surfaces look dull, even scratched.

 What to use instead: Look for specially-designed sealers for these surfaces, or use plain soap and water, which is highly effective as a multi-purpose cleaner.
-Speaking of multi-purpose cleaners, these are the 10 things you should never clean with a Magic Eraser.

 Here’s that alcohol problem again: Many disinfectant or antibacterial wipes contain it, and alcohol can dehydrate supple leather.
 Repeated use may leave your leather goods looking dry and chalky.